 Gail Kim claimed in an interview after leaving the company that she and her fellow Divas often faced restrictions placed on them by management.
 They were frequently told to make their matches more girly and forbidden from punching one week and kicking the next.
 Melina and Michelle Mc Cool were reportedly told off for doing a spot that was "too high risk".
 Gail claimed that she frequently had to sneak spots past the agents into her matches.

-Simon Dean was taken to the court for insulting Roddy Piper, even though Piper never felt insulted and did not even know about the court case.
+Simon Dean was taken to wrestler's court for insulting Roddy Piper, even though Piper never felt insulted and did not even know about the court case.
 Dean's punishment started with his belongings being destroyed in a shower and ended with him being taken out of an onscreen role entirely.
 Traditional wrestler's court judge The Undertaker later asked exactly what Simon had done to Piper to get "the jury" so against Dean and Piper still had no idea anything was even going on.